Nine day closure affecting all trains via Horsham from Saturday 14 August to Sunday 22 August 2021 (inclusive)

 - Enabling work for the upgrade of Parsonage Road level crossing to a full barrier CCTV crossing to improve safety, and recontrol of Littlehaven signal box to the Three Bridges Rail Operating Centre (ROC) in June 2022.

-Less overall disruption to passengers and the benefits delivered sooner – This investment was originally planned for several bank holiday closures, supported by a long series of weekend possessions over two to three years.
-By doing the work over nine consecutive days and two weekends, the overall disruption to passengers can be significantly reduced, while fast-tracking the delivery of the reliability, safety and connectivity benefits of the project.
+Less overall disruption to passengers and the benefits delivered sooner – This investment was originally planned for several bank holiday closures, supported by a long series of weekend line closures over two to three years.
+By doing the work over nine consecutive days in August and several weekends between July and October, the overall disruption to passengers can be significantly reduced, while fast-tracking the delivery of the reliability, safety and connectivity benefits of the project.

 - Enabling work: Sunday 11 July, Saturday 17 – Sunday 18 July and Saturday 31 July – Sunday 1 August 2021 – Weekend closures affecting all trains via Horsham.